kolibril13/plywood-gallery/README.md

 # plywood

-This repo will turn your jupyter cell output images into a gallery html page, that enables you to quickly acsess your code by clicking on the gallery enteries.
+This repo will turn your jupyter cell output images into a gallery, that enables you to quickly acsess your code by clicking on the gallery enteries.
 Thereby, one can distinguish three cell types: "Header", "Normal" and "Dependend".
 You can find an example gallery here: https://kolibril13.github.io/plywood/
 *Add Screenrecording Here*
 **NOTE : Still work in progress, there might be breaking changes**

 # Installation
 Download this repo. (pypi package might come soon)
 Add your code to `gallery.ipynb`.
 Open `index.html`
 Start coding!

 # Intended workflow: